How do I finalize my award?

 To keep our parents in the loop, the Office of Financial Aid has created an official Facebook page in order to communicate important and timely aid related information such as dates and deadlines.
 We hope this tool will assist our parents and other community members in staying informed of office happenings.

 How do I renew my need-based award next year?

 All need-based financial assistance is renewable for four years, provided a student adheres to published dates and deadlines, remains in good academic standing, and continues to demonstrate similar financial need each year.
 Students must reapply for federal financial assistance each year by completing the FAFSA.
 Students must also reapply for institutional need-based assistance by completing the CSS PROFILE.
 Please note, students who are only interested in renewing their merit-based offer are not required to complete these applications in a future year.
-Also, students who are only interested in renewing their federal assistance only need to complete a FAFSA.
+Also, students who are only interested in renewing their federal assistance or Friar Grant only need to complete a FAFSA.
 If the information provided on the FAFSA or CSS PROFILE forms indicates a change (see How was my EFC calculated question below) in the family situation, it is possible that award types and amounts could change.

 Renewal information will be sent electronically to the student’s PC email address from the Office of Financial Aid in the months leading up to the renewal deadline.
 The deadline for completing a renewal FAFSA and CSS PROFILE in subsequent years is April 15th.

 If your application was submitted after the deadline, your initial offer of assistance will be limited to federal aid.
 Decisions about need-based institutional aid for late applicants will most likely be made after our deposit deadline of May 1.
 You may need to make a deposit decision solely based upon your federal eligibility.
 Please note that if you applied late in the first year, it does not exclude you from reapplying on time in subsequent years.
 Visit our Late Policy for Prospective/Transfer Students for more for more information.